Trams in Kraków: Kraków Fast Tram

 Kraków Fast Tram (pl.
 Krakowski Szybki Tramwaj) is a light rail network being developed in Kraków.

 It consists of several modernised or purpose-built tram tracks with radio-controlled absolute priority on crossings, an underground, 1.4 km long tunnel under Kraków Główny railway station with two underground stops and a 0.6 km long overpass over Kraków Płaszów rail station.
 Contrary to many light rail systems, Kraków Fast Tram is not separate from regular tramway lines - the tracks are a part of the wider "classic" tramway network and are used by ordinary lines, which benefit from moving through a fast tram corridor.
 The stops at the fast tram tracks are equipped with an electronic passenger information system showing estimated departure times live.
 As of 2017, the system is installed on classic tram lines, too.

-In addition to the ordinary lines, there are two 'fast tram lines' that run at up to 5 minute intervals on the fast tram tracks:
+In addition to the ordinary lines, there were two 'fast tram lines' that run at up to 5 minute intervals on the fast tram tracks: